 1. Throw the ball 16 cm

-You should throw the ball up, and the distance should be at least 16 cm from your fee arm.
+You should throw the ball up, and the distance should be at least 16 cm from your free arm.

-To do the legal service, you must throw the ball near vertically!
+To do the legal service, you must throw the ball almost vertically!
 If you throw toward your body, the umpire can call the “fault serve”.

 3. Open palm

 Your free arm which holds the ball must be open.
 The ball must rest on the palm, but not on your fingers.

 4. Serving behind the end line

 You hold the ball, and contact the ball behind the end-line.
 If you serve from the side of the table, it’s an illegal serve.

 I’ve seen that Jun Mizutani was called “fault serve” when he served at the side of the table.

 If you serve when the ball is inside the playing surface (the table’s surface), it’s illegal!

 Don’t hide your serve!
 It counters the official table tennis rules.